galaxyproject/training-material/topics/ecology/tutorials/MetaShARK_tutorial/tutorial.md

 ![Categorical variables](./Images/6_MetaShARK_catvars.png)

 <p align="justify">Clicking "Next" button will then allows you to fill spatial informations about all GIS recognized datafiles, here the `Present.Surface.pH.tif` geotiff raster file and the `02_Ref` shapefile vector file.
-Geotiff is in pixel, accuracy unknown and shapefile is in Point, both are in `GCS_WGS_1984`spatial reference.</p>
+Geotiff is in pixel, accuracy can be set to unknown and shapefile is in Point, both are in `GCS_WGS_1984`spatial reference.</p>

 ![Spatial information](./Images/7_MetaShARK_spatialinfo.png)